Regulations on children's television programming in the United States: Outsourcing of programming

 When The WB merged with UPN in 2006 to form The CW, the merged network initially maintained Kids' WB; by then the five-hour block only carried one hour of E/I programming at 7 a.m.
 ET/PT, which was branded as the "Pillow Head Hour".
 In October 2007, The CW reached a five-year agreement with 4Kids for it to program its Saturday morning block, resulting in the replacement of Kids' WB with The CW4Kids (later branded as Toonzai) in the 2008–09 season.
 The CW4Kids initially co-existed with the company's 4Kids TV block for Fox, and contained only a single half-hour of E/I programming.
 After a legal dispute with 4Kids over missed payments and insufficient national clearance, Fox reached a settlement to end its agreement with the company at the end of 2008.
 As a result, 4Kids TV would be replaced by a national block of paid programming beginning in January 2009.

+In 2008, Spanish-language network Univision would introduce the new E/I block Planeta U; the block would initially consist primarily of Spanish-language dubs of existing children's educational programming such as Beakman's World, Inspector Gadget's Field Trip, and the Nickelodeon series Dora the Explorer and Go, Diego, Go!.
+Univision later reached an agreement with Disney in 2014 to introduce a Disney Junior sub-block to Planeta U, featuring Spanish-language dubs of programs such as Handy Manny (which was retooled to feature scenes teaching English vocabulary, as opposed to the English version's use of Spanish).
+It then added its first original program in 2015, Sesame Amigos—a Spanish-language spin-off of the long-running Sesame Street.
+The block was introduced in the wake of a $24 million fine against Univision Communications' stations for falsely declaring telenovelas lacking educational content and containing themes inappropriate for a youth audience as E/I programming.

 Following Comcast's 2011 purchase of NBC Universal, it pulled out of the Qubo consortium and introduced the new NBC Kids and MiTelemundo blocks in July 2012, which were programmed by new sister network Sprout.
 Ion continued to operate the Qubo channel until February 2021, when it was shut down as part of the merger of Ion's operations with new owner E. W. Scripps Company.

 In 2012, Saban Capital Group acquired some of 4Kids' assets as part of its chapter 11 bankruptcy, which included the company's contract to program The CW's Saturday morning lineup.
 Toonzai was subsequently re-launched by Saban as Vortexx in August 2012, with a mix of animated and live-action series (the latter including the Power Rangers franchise, and the WWE wrestling show Saturday Morning Slam).
 The CW remained the last major U.S. network to still program non-educational children's programming on weekend mornings.